 In these lessons they target particular skills that require development and complete a range of practice exercises to develop the accuracy of their spelling, punctuation and grammar.

 Every week pupils have a spelling test.
 The spelling list of words to learn is published via Class Charts and pupils are expected to revise these words for at least 20 minutes twice a week as homework.

 Literacy across the Curriculum

-How teachers across subject areas support the development of Literacy skills:
+Teachers across subject areas support the development of Literacy skills by: